 In our two-bed sleep lab, we are able to monitor various aspects of heart, brain and lung function during sleep, such as heart rate, blood pressure, breathing patterns, length of apneic periods, muscular effort and brain waves.

-Our sleep lab also includes a variety of services and amenities to make patients feel comfortable and more at home, including:
+Our sleep lab also includes a variety of services and amenities to make you feel comfortable and more at home, including:

-If patients prefer to do in-home testing, our sleep lab also has easy-to-use, portable recording equipment to provide at-home sleep apnea testing.
+If you prefer to do in-home testing, our sleep lab also has easy-to-use, portable recording equipment to provide at-home sleep apnea testing.

 Columbus Community Hospital is an accredited facility member of the American Academy of Sleep Medicine (AASM).
 The AASM accreditation is the gold standard for evaluating sleep medicine services, ensuring that sleep medicine providers are proficient in the areas of testing procedures and policies, patient safety and follow-up, and physician and staff training.